wlillisdev/hudson-homes/README.md

 __Favicon__
  - As the website is based around house building i got a house icon image from [Flaticon](https://www.flaticon.com/free-icons/house)
- - This will help to furthetr enforce the brand image of a house building company to the user.
+ - This will help to further enforce the brand image of a house building company to the user.

  ![favicon](assets/images/readme-images/favicon.png)